ethan-stone/obsidian-vault-knowledge-base/Notes/Future of Energy/Questions.md

 - [ ] What is the failure rate of EV charging stations?
 - [ ] What is the failure rate of solar panels?
 - [ ] What is the failure rate of batteries?
+- [ ] What is the cost of install?
+What is it broken down by make and model?
+Do we have data on number of problems encountered during install and onboarding?

 # Takeaways
 - EV chargers may be free, but there is plenty of recurring costs.